isomerpages/nea-cfhp/pages/Frequently Asked Questions.md

 <details class="isomer-details">
 <summary><strong>Can I spend my Climate Vouchers online?</strong>&nbsp;&nbsp;&nbsp;&nbsp;</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>The Climate Vouchers can only be used at participating retailers' physical
+<p>The Climate Vouchers may be applied to offset your online purchase, but
-Point-of-Sale system.
-They cannot be used for in-app or online redemptions.</p>
+they can only be scanned <u>in-person</u> using the participating retailer’s approved Point-of-Sale system at their physical store or at the point of delivery.</p>
+<p></p>
+<p><strong>Customers are strongly advised not to forward their vouchers to retailers remotely via social media or online platforms for scanning or redemption</strong>.
+Customers should check that the retailers offering online Climate Voucher promotions are <a href="https://www.climate-friendly-households.gov.sg/cv-spend/" rel="noopener nofollow" target="_blank">Participating Retailers</a> under the programme.</p>
+<p></p>
 </div>
 </details>
 <details class="isomer-details">